-I now offer four workshops, each with a different content, in my studio or your organization's venue.
+I offer the following themed workshops, in my studio or your organization's venue.

-Beginning Encaustic Techniques: One or two-day workshop includes information on the materials needed for this art medium including wax, heat, pigment, brushes and other applicators.
+Introduction to Encaustic: One or two-day workshop includes information on the materials needed for this art medium including wax, heat sources, pigment, brushes and other applicators.
 Also covered will be history and safety, substrates and grounds, surface techniques, and sources.
 Each student will complete one or two sample boards, followed by a friendly critique and "debriefing."

-Advanced Encaustic Techniques: This one or two-day workshop continues the exploration into more advanced and less-used techniques for encaustic including rolling-on medium; embedding printed Japanese silk and Japanese silk tissue; experimenting with shellac, glue, and spray paint burns; enhancing encaustic medium; and using pigment sticks, graphite, and oil paint.
+Advanced Encaustic: This one or two-day workshop continues the exploration into more advanced and less-used techniques for encaustic including rolling-on medium; embedding printed habotai silk and Japanese gampi tissue; experimenting with shellac, glue and spray paint burns; enhancing encaustic medium; and using pigment sticks, graphite and oil paint.
 A sizable time segment will be spent learning techniques of encaustic monotype.
 Finally, we will talk about adding hardware to finished pieces, packing and shipping, and professional presentation.
 As always, we will conclude with a friendly critique.
-Each student will have the chance to complete at least one sample board and several monoprints on paper.
+Each student will have the chance to complete at least one sample board and several monotypes on paper.

-- Fees: $50/hour for private lessons and $40/hour for semi-private lessons, plus materials fee based on individual situation.
-Please contact Sherrie regarding your interest and to select mutually convenient dates.
+Fees: $50/hour for private lessons and $40/hour for semi-private lessons, plus materials fee based on your individual situation.
+Request your own class outline!
+Lessons of 4 hours or more include a home-cooked lunch.
+Please contact Sherrie to select mutually convenient dates.

 "I consider myself very fortunate to have studied encaustic art under Sherrie Posternak.
 She is organized, thorough and generous with her knowledge.
 Sherrie has a very hands-on approach to teaching and makes learning new techniques fearless and fun.
-I look forward to taking more classes from her in the future.” -Michele Govig
+I look forward to taking more classes from her in the future." --Michele, Phoenix AZ

 "I am new to encaustic painting.
 It seems like a very spontaneous medium...
 I am in a place that needs spontaneity and a new interest.

-She is much more organized than myself, it was good to see how she has her studio setup and all the tools and equipment from various sources that she uses.
+She is much more organized than myself, it was good to see how she has her studio setup and al the tools and equipment from various sources that she uses.